Boning and trimming knife

 GOOD FORCatching the stall as it starts, not an hour into it.

-Compare on Amazon ↗For the endgame.
+Compare two-channel leave-in probe on Amazon ↗For the endgame.
 Probe tender is a feel and a number, checked in several spots across the flat and point.

 GOOD FORConfirming the pull window instead of trusting a single probe location.

-Compare on Amazon ↗A spritz for edges that dry out early, especially the flat’s thin corner.
+Compare instant-read thermometer on Amazon ↗A spritz for edges that dry out early, especially the flat’s thin corner.

 SKIP IFYour bark is developing fine without it.